unoplatform/Uno.Wasm.Bootstrap/doc/using-the-bootstrapper.md

 # Using the bootstrapper

-The Uno.Wasm.Bootstrap provides a base bootstrapping of the `Microsoft.NET.Sdk.WebAssembly` SDK provided by .NET 9.
+The Uno.Wasm.Bootstrap package provides a runtime bootstrapper of the `Microsoft.NET.Sdk.WebAssembly` SDK from .NET 9.

 This package only provides the bootstrapping features to run a .NET assembly and write to the javascript console, through `Console.WriteLine`.
 To write an app that provides UI functionalities, make sur to check out https://aka.platform.uno/get-started.